 Marked in an open access area on OS maps, this doesn't seem to be the case as an impenetrable wire fence ascends the hillside from a rather broken gate below, where a bridleway enters the moorland from Lutton.
 The name of 'Underhill' might derive from the fact that the tor sits right down on the hillslope.
 The nearby farmhouse below is also given this name.

-The Tithe Map for the Parish of South Brent notes this outcrop simply as 'Rocks' in plot 2164.
-A closer look indicates it is dissected by a wall, which is indeed the case as seen in the fourth photograph.
-Clearly seen from directly above but not from afar, this hidden tor must be the most secluded of the lesser-known rockpiles on this interesting hillside.
+The Tithe Map for the Parish of South Brent simply notes Underhill Tor as 'Rocks' in plot 2164, and a closer look from the south-west side indicates it is bisected by a wall which is indeed the case as seen in the fourth photograph.
+Clearly seen from directly above and from the neighbouring hills in the winter months, a wonderful view from the top can be obtained when ascending the tor from the north side, embracing the fringes of South Dartmoor including Ugborough Beacon and Eastern White Barrow.
+A small peculiarly narrow and elongated rock basin can be observed on the summit rock on what must be the most secluded of the rockpiles on this interesting hillside.